 Any organization that engages in the recruitment of foreign-educated health professionals (FEHPs), directly or indirectly, can apply to become an Alliance Subscriber beginning in May 2010.
-The Alliance is currently operating a pilot phase scheduled to last through December 2012.
-During this time, employers and recruiters will participate in the subscription and monitoring process at no cost.
-Upon completion of the pilot, subscribers will be charged a fee on a sliding scale.
+The Alliance operated a pilot phase through December 2012.
+During this time, employers and recruiters participated in the subscription and monitoring process at no cost.
+Upon completion of the pilot, subscribers began to be charged a fee on a sliding scale.

 What is the Pilot Phase?

-The Alliance Pilot Phase is intended to serve as a period in which to launch our certification and monitoring programs.
-It is also a mechanism to gather valuable feedback, insights, and expertise as we develop and test programs, policies, and procedures.
-During this time, employers and recruiters will participate in the subscription and monitoring process at no cost.
-Upon completion of the pilot, subscribers will be charged a fee on a sliding scale.
+The Alliance Pilot Phase was intended to serve as a period in which to launch our certification and monitoring programs.
+It was also a mechanism to gather valuable feedback, insights, and expertise as we developed and tested programs, policies, and procedures.
+During this time, employers and recruiters participated in the subscription and monitoring process at no cost.
+Upon completion of the pilot, subscribers began to be charged a fee on a sliding scale.
 View fee schedule.

-The Pilot Phase began in May 2010 and the Alliance is currently accepting applications from organizations interested in becoming certified.
+The Alliance is still currently accepting applications from organizations interested in becoming certified.
 Any organization that engages in the recruitment of foreign-educated health professionals (FEHPs), directly or indirectly, can apply to become an Alliance Certified Subscriber by submitting our Web-based application form and completing the application process.
 See How to Subscribe.